 - employment records such as notes from appraisals and attendance records

 - details about your health and your sickness absence record

 - holiday records

 - your contractual pay and any benefits or allowances

 - criminal convictions

-- nationality, residency status, passport or visa number
+- nationality, residency status, passport or visa number, right to work documentation

 - marital status